Test-Time Alignment for Large Language Models via Textual Model Predictive Control: Implementation Details of TMPC

 \subsubsection{Parameter Setting}

-We adopt LLaMA-3.1-8B-Instruct as the backbone model for all generation steps.
-The planning process is configured to run for $I=5$ iterations, with $K=2$ candidate rollouts sampled at each iteration, consistent with our other experiments.
-A code candidate is considered a \textit{promising state} if its pass rate is greater than zero ($\alpha > 0.0$), meaning it successfully solves at least one unit test.
-This state is then added to the promising states buffer $\mathcal{B}$.
-The buffer $\mathcal{B}$ does not store raw code segments, but rather the high-level directives (i.e., the system prompts) that led to a successful generation.
-This allows the planner to reuse successful \textit{strategies} in subsequent rollouts.
+We adopt LLaMA-3.1-8B-Instruct as the backbone model.
+TMPC runs for 5 iterations, with 3 candidate programs sampled at each iteration.
+A candidate is considered a promising state if it passes at least one unit test.